TinkurLab/TinkurBootdryer/labnotebook/readme.md

 ### 2/28/2016

+Initial Problem / Hypothesis
+* Problem: "As a eco concious person who doesn't like to waste resources, I don't like that my bootdryer may be wasting electricity by continuing to run after my shoes are dry."
+* Hypothesis: "By instrumenting the bootdryer with a humidity sensor, I can reduce the amount electricity needed to dry my shoes by turing off the bootdryer when the shoes are dry, not based on an arbitrary timer."

+Started prototype using an Arduino Uno and [humidity sensor](https://www.sparkfun.com/products/9569).
+Used http://bildr.org/2012/11/hih4030-arduino/ as reference for wiring.

 Initial humidity instrumentation test and baselines:
 * 30% realative humidity basement baseline
 * 96% realative humidity shoe (post 4 mile run)